CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

 ### 3.239: 03/14/2011

-Bug fixes:
+Bug fixes

   - Desktop: Pasting filters should clear existing filter.
   - Desktop: Perpendicular distance should not be added as near zero.
   - Client: Sorted property of Element List should sort Aliases.

-New features:
+New features

   - Desktop: Simple history.

 ### 3.238: 02/12/2011

-Bug fixes:
+Bug fixes

   - Desktop: Outgoing files should be processed most recent first.
   - Desktop: Perpendicular distance should not be added as zero.